 The rice diet was first created with the purpose of improving your health by fighting obesity and cardiovascular diseases, promoting kidney health, and lowering blood pressure.
-Due to its effectiveness for weight loss, people use it to slim down and detox the body.
 The rice diet has a great number of restrictions, limiting your food intake to fruits and vegetables, grains, some beans and low- or nonfat dairy in the first phase, and allowing some lean meats and fish in the second.

 While making use of regular workouts, it requires quite a small number of calories and so this is not enough for some people.
-Although this nutritional plan has certain health benefits, including weight loss, improved kidney health, and others, it still has its downsides, which may make it difficult and harmful for certain people to follow this plan for a long period of time.
-As this diet was created for medicinal purposes, and is quite strict, it may require medical supervision.
-Before introducing this diet into your daily regimen, please consult a specialist.
+Although this nutritional plan could have certain health benefits, including weight loss, improved kidney health, and others, it still has its downsides, which may make it difficult and harmful for certain people to follow this plan for a long period of time.
+Even if this diet is believed by some people to potentially treat certain was created for medical conditions, you should keep in mind that it is quite restrictive and limiting.
+Before introducing this diet into your daily regimen, please consult a dietitian.

 Do you think that a single diet plan is not enough?
 You’re absolutely right!
 Take up a challenge and try this 20-min Full Body Workout At Home to get a snatched body.